ygemici/osz/README.md

 OS/Z is a hobby OS project.
 As such it's primary goal is not everyday use.
-Instead it demostrates different concepts for those who like hacking with hobby OSes.
+Instead it demostrates different concepts for those who like hacking with hobby OSes, like the good fellows on [OSDEV](http://forum.osdev.org/).
 It's aim is to be small, and to handle enormous amounts of data in a user friendly way.
 To achieve that goal, I've eliminated as many limits as possible by design.